zahid58/Inpainter/README.md

 ### Standalone Executable Version 1
 You will get the application in just one exectuable file (.exe) in the following drive link. https://drive.google.com/file/d/15VgWTtdBd0udJQqq8p7xmsWmGSTzm0qE/view?usp=sharing

+### Contribute
+Feel free to contribute to the project and make it feature-rich.
+You can incorporate recent deep learning methods, make the GUI more easy to use, include relevant photo editing features.